 Choosing a single country to visit can be a challenge, so we’ve highlighted some trips which cross borders for a dynamic combination of experiences, cultures and landscapes.

 How many passport stamps?
 Two (three if crossing the falls into Zimbabwe)

-Landing in Cape Town, prepare to explore its turbulent history on a private walking tour, or stretch your legs with a hike up Table Mountain with a local guide.
+Landing in Cape Town, prepare to explore the city and striking coastal scenery of the Cape Peninsula on a private tour shaped entirely around your interests.
+You could also stretch your legs on a hike up Table Mountain with a local guide.
 Flying to the opposite side of the country, spend a few days spotting the Big Five in Sabi Sands Game Reserve — a private reserve within Kruger National Park.

 You then fly on to Livingstone, Zambia.
 You might hear the roar of Victoria Falls before you see it.
-Since the end of last year, the Kaza visa covers you for entry into both Zimbabwe and Zambia, opening up both sides of the falls.
+The Kaza visa covers you for entry into both Zimbabwe and Zambia, opening up both sides of the falls.
 Altogether, the trip should take around 13 days.

 - Follow a lesser-known trail to Table Mountain’s summit.
-Along the way, your private guide points out flora and fauna, such as rock hyraxes, and describes what everyday life is like in the capital.
+Along the way, your private guide points out flora and fauna, such as rock hyraxes and endemic fynbos vegetation, and describes what everyday life is like here.

 - A safari in Sabi Sands Game Reserve gives you a good chance of seeing all of the Big Five.
 Being on a private reserve means game drives can continue after dark as you look for nocturnal species.
 Meanwhile, guided bush walks focus on the ecosystem’s smaller wildlife species and plant life — keep your eyes to the ground as you look for animal tracks.